top of page

 He Molded the Clay

-In 1972 I completed my Fine Arts degree from Westfield State College (now Westfield State University).
-Ready to conquer the world, I set out to be an art teacher at the elementary level.
+In 1972, I completed my Fine Arts degree from Westfield State College (now Westfield State University).
+Ready to conquer the world, I set out to be an elementary art teacher.
 It was exciting to land a job in my hometown.

 The position involved "running" (well. not really) from school to school and teaching the art curriculum at Kindergarten through fifth-grade levels.
 I was assigned three schools in the district, which numbered about 1000 kids in a two-week rotation.